This Day In Lakers History: Kobe Bryant Sets Madison Square Garden Scoring Record With 61 Points

 He went off, scoring in every way possible and wowing the MSG crowd.
 Bryant would finish with a new-arena record of 61 points, leading the Lakers to a 126-117 victory over the Knicks.
 Kobe was so dominant that he even garnered some MVP chants from the Knicks fans, something that had never been seen or heard before for an opponent in the famed arena.

-Earlier this season, reigning MVP James Harden tied Bryant’s mark for most points scored by an opponent en route to leading the Houston Rockets to a win.
+In 2019, reigning MVP James Harden tied Bryant’s mark for most points scored by an opponent en route to leading the Houston Rockets to a win.

 Lost in Kobe’s outstanding night was Pau Gasol’s performance as he added 31 points, 14 rebounds and five assists.
 His performance was especially important as this was the Lakers’ first game since losing Andrew Bynum to a torn MCL, and Gasol ensured the Lakers wouldn’t miss a step without their center.